ytouati5/project_report/data/README.md

-Folder to place your data.
+Folder to place the data.
+We take the data from drug bank 2012 posted on the site SEES lab